RAG app with Postgres and pgvector

 • The cost of the environment for AWS instances, particularly GPU-optimized instances like g5.2xlarge, can be quite high.

-When designing the application, I envisioned the workflow as depicted in the diagram below:
+When designing the application, I envisioned the workflow like so:

 • Ingest PDFs and documents.